sampada-sketch/HamroBazaar-UIAutomation/README.md

 1. Download [Eclipse](https://www.eclipse.org/downloads/) or [IntelliJ](https://www.jetbrains.com/idea/download/).
 2. Download Jdk 8.0 or above.
 3. Clone and Import the project "HamroBazaar" from repository (Branch : **Master**)
-   Note: If you are using IntelliJ and executing selenium for teh first time,then Test Automation Plug-in is suggested by IntelliJ you should install it.
-5. Add dependency of WebDriverManager in `pom.xml`. (already present in pom.xml but if you are using other version, you need to add)
+4. Add dependency of WebDriverManager in `pom.xml`. (already present in pom.xml but if you are using other version, you need to add)
-6. Add dependency of Selenium in `pom.xml`. (already present in pom.xml but if you are using other version, you need to add)
+5. Add dependency of Selenium in `pom.xml`. (already present in pom.xml but if you are using other version, you need to add)
-7. Alternatively, download Selenium jar and configure in build path by adding external JARs.
+6. Alternatively, download Selenium jar and configure in build path by adding external JARs.
-8. As the code is submitted as per POM design pattern, there are two page classes:
+7. As the code is submitted as per POM design pattern, there are two page classes:
    - **Page Class:** Represents a web page, encapsulating its elements and functionalities. (`HamroPage.java`)
    - **Test Class:** Contains test methods that interact with the page elements using the methods provided by the corresponding Page Class. (`TestScriptHamro.java`)
-9. Execute `TestScriptHamro.java` as Java Application.
+8. Execute `TestScriptHamro.java` as Java Application.
-10. CSV file is created in `C:/` drive inside the folder `CSV` (folder is self-created - no need to create one).
+9. CSV file is created in `C:/` drive inside the folder `CSV` (folder is self-created - no need to create one).
-11. Data extracted after applying filters are also displayed in tabular format in the console of IDE.
+10. Data extracted after applying filters are also displayed in tabular format in the console of IDE.

+## Toubleshooting and Common Issues (To be marked)
+1. In case if you are using Eclipse IDE for the very first time, error might arise in pom.xml in **1st line** in last link <span style="background-color: #FFFF00"> "https://maven.apache.org/xsd/maven-4.0.0.xsd"</span> .
+You need to hover around the link and click on "Force Download".
+2. If an operating system other than Windows is in use, the CSV file will not be generated because there is no C: drive (file path for the CSV file has been set to the C: drive in the CSV folder), potentially leading to data not being loaded.
+To address this issue, it is necessary to modify the **FILE_PATH** in the page class (HamroPage.java) at line 30.
+3. If you are using IntelliJ and executing selenium Script for the first time,then Test Automation Plug-in is suggested by IntelliJ you should install it.

 ## Project Structure
 1. `project-root
 2. `│